What is rectal prolapse?

 Weakened anal sphincter

-This is the muscle that allows stool to pass from your rectum.
-Common reasons for this muscle to weaken are pregnancy and childbirth, or increased age.
+This is the muscle that prevents stool from involuntarily passing from your rectum.
+Common reasons this muscle may weaken are:

-While not directly linked to rectal prolapse, some conditions may increase your risk for it, including:
+While not directly linked to rectal prolapse, some conditions may increase the risk of it, including:

-Women over the age of 50 are also at an increased risk of rectal prolapse.
+Women over age 50 are also at an increased risk of rectal prolapse.

-If you’ve been diagnosed with rectal prolapse, you may choose to delay treatment if your symptoms are mild enough and your quality of life isn’t significantly hampered.
+If you’ve been diagnosed with rectal prolapse, you may choose to delay treatment if your symptoms are mild enough and your quality of life is not significantly affected.

 Surgery through the abdomen is performed to pull the rectum back up and into its proper position.
 It can be done with a large incision and open surgery, or it can be done laparoscopically, using a few incisions and specially designed smaller surgical tools.

 Surgery from the region around the anus involves pulling part of the rectum out and surgically removing it.
 The rectum is then placed back inside and attached to the large intestine.
-This approach is usually performed in people who aren’t good candidates for surgery through their abdomen.
+This approach is usually performed in people who are not suitable candidates for surgery through their abdomen.

 The outlook is generally positive for someone undergoing rectal prolapse surgery.
 You’ll be on a diet of liquids and soft foods for a while, and you’ll need to take a stool softener at first.
 This is to prevent constipation or straining during a bowel movement.

 The amount of time spent in the hospital after surgery depends on your health and the type of surgery you had.
-A full recovery can be expected in about six weeks.
+A full recovery can be expected in about 6 weeks.

 Rectal prolapse can be uncomfortable and painful, but it’s treatable.
-The sooner you see a doctor about your symptoms, the easier the surgery and recovery.
+The sooner you see a doctor about your symptoms, the easier the surgery and recovery will be.